 “Yes, I think I must, though I’m not fond of the journey.”
 He sighed.
 “It was for this that I agreed to allow myself to be saddled with that stupid title – so that I could sit in the House of Lords and help push through the Reform Act.
 Although in the end, it wasn’t even necessary.”

 “But there were other things that you thought were important.
 The Slavery Act, and to try to stop them pushing through the Poor Law.”

 Demelza nodded decisively.
 “If you think we must go, then we’ll go.”

 “You’ll come with me?”
 He was pleased, though he hadn’t been sure about asking her – Demelza dearly loved her own hearth, and had never much cared for London.

-“It will be a chance to see Caroline again,” she remarked wistfully.
+“It will be a chance to see Caroline again.”
+Her eyes darkened.
 “I do miss her so, Ross.”

-He nodded, gazing into the brandy.
+He nodded, gazing into his brandy.
 There was nothing to say.